GordonVi/win2s3/README.md

 - #### Copy the script files to a folder into your computer
 - Right click and run "gui-win2s3.ps1"
-- To restore, you need to run powershell as an admin, then run "gui_win2s3.ps1"
+- To restore, you need to run powershell as an admin, then run "gui_win2s3.ps1" from the command line

 ## Now, you can run the script.
 It will see your bucket.
 Start with making your first backup.